Prayer & Free Will

 Aside from the fact that the bible itself proves gods power, desire, and intent to defy uncountable laws of nature, no man (and that includes you) can possibly know what god will or won’t deliver to those who ask for favor no matter how ridiculous or unreasonable their prayer request may be.
 No one can know god’s will or intentions for anyone, and nothing is beyond his control or abilities.
 He’s raised the dead, parted the seas, healed the blind, turned water into wine, and got Gilbert Gottfried laid, so blow it out your ass with your inane rationalizations.

 Bottom Line: You know nothing of god’s will or intentions for anyone.
-When it comes to prayer, anything is fair game…if you’ve got the guts to risk looking like a fool…which you don’t.
-And so you tailor your praying proclivities to ask for only those things that may come to fruition by non-divine means.
-If your god is all-knowing, all-powerful, and listens to and answers prayer as you claim, then there are no constraints to prayer.
+When it comes to prayer, anything is fair game…if you’ve got the guts to risk looking like a fool, which you don’t.
+And so you tailor your praying proclivities to ask for only those things that may come to fruition by non-divine means (e.g. pray for someone to beat cancer, don’t pray for someone’s lost limb to regenerate).
+If your god is all-knowing, all-powerful, and listens to and answers prayer as you claim, then there are no constraints to prayer and there’s certainly nothing to lose by asking (other than looking like an idiot).
 Period and end of discussion.

 Since I contend that no god exists, it must follow that prayer is utterly useless.
 But since those who pray obviously reject this truth in favor of its polar opposite, they’ll have to either put up or shut up.